wnelis/SensorDrivers/README.md

 ### BME680.py

 File BME680_esp.py contains a class definition for the BOSCH BME680 sensor.
 It does NOT support retrieval of an air quality measure, it is effectively used as a successor of the BME280.
-It does include an optimised calculation of the calibrated temeprature and a calculation of the current dew point temperature.
+It does include an optimised calculation of the calibrated temperature and a calculation of the current dew point temperature.
 Floating point arithmetic is used, as it seems to be slightly faster, even on an ESP8266 which does not have an FPU.

+### SCD4X.py

+File SCD4X_esp.py contains a driver for the Sensirion SCD40 or SCD41 sensor, which can measure the CO2 concentration.
+As some of the commands to this sensor require quite a long time to complete, asyncio is used to allow for other tasks to run in the meantime.
+Thus some of the methods are coroutines.
+The number of coroutines is minimised by using `time.sleep()`, in stead of `await asyncio.sleep()`, if the delay is shorter than a few milliseconds.

+The performance of this driver as well as it's size are optimised in various ways.
+(A) the CRC's of a nibble are precomputed, at the expense of a tuple with 16 bytes.
+(B) A memoryview is used to slice the buffer with the data read or the data to be written.
+(C) The names of constants start with an underscore.
+(D) A temperature conversion constant is precomputed and saved in the instance.
+(E) A part of the methods can be omitted by setting installation parameter _SCD4X_ALL_MODULES to 0 (False).
+(F) Methods struct.pack and struct.unpack are used to convert 16-bit unsigned numbers into two 8-bit octets and vice versa.
+(G) A number of run-time checks can be disabled, making the compiled version smaller, by setting the micropython optimisation level to 1 of higher.

 ### SHT31.py